Growing Carambola is easy if you mimic its ideal environment. Here’s everything you need to know about How to Grow Star Fruit!

 Where does Starfruit Grow?

-How to Grow Star Fruit
+How to Grow Star Fruit?

-Starfruit Tree Growing Requirements
+Star Fruit Tree Growing Requirements

 The plant should be regularly watered when it’s young.
 Once established, water only when the soil is dry.
 Make sure not to overwater the plant, which might otherwise breed pests.

 Fertilize young starfruit with 10-10-10 fertilizer every month, except in winter.
 Mature trees should be fertilized at the beginning of the growing season.
 Additionally, you can apply compost or manure to improve the soil texture.